 Dale has applied his podcasting skill to his own classroom by creating BaslerCast—a weekly podcast that for his physics students to review class notes, watch video of in class demonstrations and work through sample problems.
 Dale has received both local and national recognition for his continued success with the integration of new technologies into the classroom.

 In January of 2006, Dale added the position of Technology Liaison to his assignment at Appleton East High School.
 In this role, Dale helped teachers use technology to increase productivity, analyze data and assist instruction.
 Dale also communicated building technology issues with the district’s Information Technology department.

-This position expanded into Technology Curriculum Integration Specialist in 2011.
+This position expanded into Technology Integration Specialist in 2011.
 In this new role, Dale collaborates with instructional staff at Appleton East High School by co-teaching and planning effective instruction with teachers while maintaining a focus on the use of technology in the teaching and learning process.

-In 2012, Dale stepped away from teaching science to take on a full-time position as Technology Curriculum Integration Specialist.
+In 2012, Dale stepped away from teaching science to take on a full-time position as Technology Integration Specialist.
 Dale supports five elementary schools, two charter schools, and two middle schools in the Appleton Area School District.
 Dale provides coaching, training, and curriculum integration strategies with the goal of having teachers and other instructional staff integrate technology competently and consistently district-wide.

 Dale lives in Appleton, Wisconsin with his wife Jennifer and their three children, Joseph, Andrew and Abigail.